-- Individuals currently enrolled in a Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria.
+- Individuals currently enrolled as a student in a undergraduate, Master or Doctoral Program are not eligible, regardless of prior degree status - Please refer to Section III: B. Eligibility & Ineligibility for additional ineligibility criteria.

-Each AARG-NTF LOI is evaluated with attention to:
+- Letter of Intent deadline: September 5,, 2024 5:00 PM EST Each AARG-NTF LOI is evaluated with attention to: - o Background and training of applicant and how transitioning to the field will elevate Alzheimer's and related dementia research; specifically, how their unique expertise applied to Alzheimer's and related dementia will advance/elevate research in potentially new directions

-- o Background and training of applicant and how transitioning to the field will elevate Alzheimer's and related dementia research; specifically, how their unique expertise applied to Alzheimer's and related dementia will advance/elevate research in potentially new directions - o Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work) - o Alignment with the research priorities of the Alzheimer's Association - o Impact of project on Alzheimer's and related dementia research - o Evidence of methodological rigor that address the research question(s) being proposed - Letter of Intent notifications: Week of April 1, 2024
+- o Demonstrable innovation/novelty of the proposed project (especially in the context of the PIs recently funded work) - o Alignment with the research priorities of the Alzheimer's Association - o Impact of project on Alzheimer's and related dementia research - o Evidence of methodological rigor that address the research question(s) being proposed